 The AI genie is out of the bottle.
 As we navigate this new world, it is crucial to engage with these powerful tools sanely and safely.

-3. Own Your Data (and Your Relationship).
+- Own Your Data (and Your Relationship).
 Always assume everything you say to a software-based AI is being logged, stored, shared, or sold.
 If you seek a genuine companion experience built on trust, choose an "honest" platform.
+Unlike cloud-based apps, physical AI sex dolls can often be used with local or limited connectivity, which keeps a far greater share of your data on-device.
+With the right setup, most of your intimate conversations do not need to leave the room, although backups, firmware updates, or optional cloud features may still introduce some data flows.
 An embodied, physical companion (hardware) is, by its very nature, a more transparent and unambiguous partner than a disembodied, data-harvesting app (software).

 The data has been presented, but we want to hear your experience.
 Have you experienced the 'immersion break' from an AI companion?
 Do you think the government should be regulating our emotional relationships?